xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.MENU**(**bar\_num, menu**, submenu)

-Bar\_num    is the menu bar from which you want to delete the menu.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the menu bar from which you want to delete the menu.
 Bar\_num can be the number of a Microsoft Excel built-in menu bar or the number returned by a previously run ADD.BAR function.
 For a list of ID numbers for built-in menu bars, see ADD.COMMAND.

-Menu    is the menu you want to delete.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;is the menu you want to delete.
 Menu can be either the name of a menu as text or the number of a menu.
 Menus are numbered starting with 1 from the left of the screen.
 If the specified menu does not exist, DELETE.MENU returns the \#VALUE\! error value and interrupts the macro.
 After a menu is deleted, the menu number for each menu to the right of that menu is decreased by 1.

-Submenu    is the name of the submenu you want to delete or the number of the menu in the list of commands.
+Submenu&nbsp;&nbsp;&nbsp;&nbsp;is the name of the submenu you want to delete or the number of the menu in the list of commands.

 **Remarks**